How to Create a Sales Funnel

 It could be your website or a landing page.
-You have traffic coming in, leads submitting forms, and purchases trickling in.
+You have traffic, leads submitting forms, and purchases are trickling in.

-At each stage of your sales funnel, there’s an impact on consumer behavior, and, when you apply the right techniques, you can improve the outcome in your favor.
+At each stage of your sales funnel, there’s an impact on consumer behavior, and when you apply the proper techniques, you can improve the outcome in your favor.

-Think of a sales funnel as a concept where people are navigating your business, interacting with it, and coming to a decision to buy.
+Think of a sales funnel as a concept where people navigate your business, interact with it, and decide to buy.

 That’s what we’ll be discussing in today’s article.